entmike/sap_bi_docker/4.3/README.md

 - Save and Close
 - While still under Applications, alse change your Web Service to the the docker hostname.
 It will be something like `http://35c99b486bc4:8080/dswsbobje` initially.
 Change it to `http://dockerhost:8080/dswsbobje`.

+## Logging in:

+- Navigate to `http://dockerhost:8080/BOE/BI` and log in as `Administrator` and the password you used during your Docker build.
+- You should see the BI LaunchPad come up.
+You are done!

 # Other Comments

 - This will build a ridiculously huge 36GB image.
 If somebody better at Docker builds than me can think of a way to reduce the footprint, reach out to me!